I have a good friend who is a Casting Director. Recently, she shred some do’s and don’ts with me regarding auditions. Here are the highlights:

-Now, some DOs!
+Now, some Dos!

-Become the character, make a choice and commit to it.
+- Become the character, make a choice and commit to it.
 That’s your goal.

-They don’t want to see you acting.
+- They don’t want to see you acting.
 They’re not looking for someone who auditions well.
 They want to see your take on the character, so become that character, thank them, and leave.
 Then forget about the audition and continue with your life.
 Don’t obsess, just enjoy the experience of auditioning!